limyewjin/llm-tutorial/README.md

 ## Short Note on Autotuned Prompting

-Even in [AI Prompt Engineering Is Dead](https://spectrum.ieee.org/prompt-engineering-is-dead), there is a quote at the end:
+Even in an article titled [AI Prompt Engineering Is Dead](https://spectrum.ieee.org/prompt-engineering-is-dead), there is a quote at the end:
 > I think there are going to be prompt engineers for quite some time, and data scientists.
 > It’s not just asking questions of the LLM and making sure that the answer looks good.
 > But there’s a raft of things that prompt engineers really need to be able to do.